 The grip panels that come on the Ruger Mark IV 22/45 Lite are more than enough for this gun.
 Both on the grips panels and on the polymer frame itself.

-Like I stated a little earlier, the grips are changeable.
+As I stated a little earlier, the grips are changeable.

-I’m probably going to dive a little bit more into some of the options that are on the market for grips in the accessories section, but I will just go ahead and tell you, they’re changeable.
+I’m probably going to dive a little bit more into some of the options that are on the market for grips in the accessories section, but I will just go ahead and tell you, that they’re changeable.